LocNgoVnK2/LocNgoVnK2/README.md

 <hr>

 <pre>
-💻 I am a self taught Full Stack .NET Developer
+💻 I am a Full Stack .NET Developer - 2 YEARS EXP
 📚 I have a Bachelors in Software Engineering from the Vietnam National University HCMC An Giang University at VIET NAM 🔭 Working on .NET Developer
 🌟 Main languages: C#, JavaScript, JAVA